What is Iclusig?

 signs of a blood clot - severe stomach pain, pain or swelling in your arms or legs, coughing up blood.

 Call your doctor at once if you have:

-eye pain or itching, dry eyes, and seeing flashes of light or "floaters" in your vision;
+eye problems - vision problems, eye pain or swelling, bleeding in the eye, increased sensitivity to light, flashes of light or "floaters" in your vision;

-severe bleeding - nosebleeds, bloody or tarry stools, pink or brown urine, heavy menstrual periods, vomit that is bloody or looks like coffee grounds; or
+severe bleeding - nosebleeds, bloody or tarry stools, pink or brown urine, heavy menstrual periods, coughing up blood or vomit that is bloody or looks like coffee grounds; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.